roytang/blog/content/posts/2009/05/regionals-2009-finest-hour-top-8.md

 url: /2009/05/regionals-2009-finest-hour-top-8/
 ---

 Last Friday, I was still unsure what to play at Regionals this year, having decided to nix Five-Color Control.
-Given the cards available, I could easily assemble RDW/Blightning or Chapin&#8217;s 5-Color Blood.
-But in the end, I gave in to [the hype][1] surrounding Tommy Ashton&#8217;s PTQ-winning decklist, [Bant with Finest Hour][2]:
+Given the cards available, I could easily assemble RDW/Blightning or Chapin&'s 5-Color Blood.
+But in the end, I gave in to [the hype][1] surrounding Tommy Ashton&'s PTQ-winning decklist, [Bant with Finest Hour][2]:

-However, due to card availability issues, I didn&#8217;t have any [Dauntless Escort][3]s and only 1 [Noble Hierarch][4].
+However, due to card availability issues, I didn&'t have any [Dauntless Escort][3]s and only 1 [Noble Hierarch][4].
 I moved cards around and tried to fit in [Vendillion Clique][5], which would serve as an additional evasive attacker on top of [Shorecrasher Mimic][6] and [Jhessian Infiltrator][7], plus a little extra disruption.
 The decklist I turned in on Sunday for Regionals:

 <div class="decklist_wrap">
   <!--